Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 Keep track of tasks, improvements, and future plans for our project.

+- [ ] Implement SnapKit in all project
 - [ ] Implement Onboarding View.
 - [ ] Add a suggest when searching a movie
 - [ ] New page when actor pressed